Fizzify/Fizzify/README.md

-Hello, currently learning HTML, CSS, JS, React, Electron and SCSS.
+Hello, currently learning HTML, CSS, JS, React, Electron, SCSS, NodeJS, ExpressJS, EJS, and Svelte.
 You will find my projects(which are open-source) on my profile.
-I'm willing to learn other libraries like Next.js or Svelte in the future.
+I'm willing to learn other libraries like Next.js or Vite in the future.

+I am currently 13 years old in JHS.

 ✔ You will see some interesting stuff in my profile.